A Bit of RISC

 As an exercise and for fun, I'd like to employ some Lisp-fu here and implement a small VM specifically designed for mangling bits.

-You can find most of the code from the book here.
+You can find most of the code from the book itself here.

 1. Design